Opened for new (English friendly) professional adventures

 A new path

-I did play with the UI and added a video to showcase abilities with Figma, Maze, and OBS studio.
-Many things are under NDA (can be showcased in a meeting), so the study-case format while already in some state available in my portfolio link is still in the oven.
-I did however make another video demoing a design system in Figma.
-And may gradually add more things as I get to them.
+I did play with the UI and added a video to showcase abilities with Figma, Maze, OBS Studio.
+Many things are under NDA and could only be showcased in a meeting, so the study-case format while already in some state available in my portfolio link is still in the oven.
+I added another video demoing a min design system in Figma, and may gradually add more things as I get to them.

-This post, the résumé below and portfolio are in continuous improvement so adjustments will/may be made.
+This post, the résumé below, and the portfolio are in continuous improvement so adjustments will/may be made infrequently.

-And considering what I want or prefer, and what I don’t want – or prefer not to say the least.
-Here’s a link to the Miro board with the pondering
+… and I have been considering what I want or prefer, and what I don’t want – or prefer not to say the least.
+Here’s a link to the Miro board with the pondering .

 So hey, give me sign, let’s work together.